khalicki/junit-data-table/README.md

 }
 ```

-### Write test
+### Use data table to parametrize test

-Simplest test with data table looks like that:
+Add a `@DataTableSource` annotation to a test with JUnit's `@ParametrizedTest` annotation.
+A simple test with two test cases written in Java looks like that:
 ```java
 @ParameterizedTest
 @DataTableSource({